 Hi, I’m Sarah.

-I’m an avid traveller, blogger, and freelance writer turned luxury travel consultant and a luxury New Zealand trip planner.
+I’m an avid traveller, blogger, and freelance writer turned luxury travel consultant and New Zealand luxury travel is a specialty of mine.
 In 2015, I packed up a backpack and flew on a one way ticket to New Zealand for 14 months; I had the time of my life and explored every single inch of the amazing country.
 While freelance writing to finance my trip, I spent time in every single city, wandered through tons of museums, tried amazing food and wine, and gazed at stunning vistas in remote corners of the land.
 I also met a few of the luxury hoteliers, as well as others who help turn my clients dreams into reality.
 I had the chance to meet many more once I officially opened my business and attended Virtuoso Travel Week in Las Vegas.

 With lush landscapes, jaw-droppingly beautiful scenery around every turn, and award-winning food, wine, beer, and coffee, New Zealand is on everyone’s bucket list.
 While many go as backpackers, traipsing around the country in hired vans and used cars, hitchhiking to the next hot spot, there are plenty of others who prefer to travel in style.
 Luckily, luxury and New Zealand go hand in hand and I’m here to tell you why.

 New Zealand, a Basic Introduction